revant-io/cdk-cost-limit/docs/constructs.md

 # Construct catalog

-Intro todo
+This library includes an [Aspect](https://docs.aws.amazon.com/cdk/v2/guide/aspects.html) and a collection of [AWS CDK Level-2 Constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#constructs_lib) with hard-limit monthly budget capabilities.

 ## CostLimit Aspect

 Using the exported `CostLimit` Aspect is the recommended way to enable cost-limit capabilities on your resources.
-If you'd however like not to use an Aspect, you can refer to the [per service documentation](#per-service)
+If you'd however like not to use an Aspect, you can refer to the [per service documentation](#per-service-level-2-constructs)

-If you'd like to use a more generic budget declaration for your resources, you can use the `CostLimit` [Aspect](https://docs.aws.amazon.com/cdk/v2/guide/aspects.html).
+You can use the Aspect on any supported resources to enable budget limits.

 ```ts
 import { Aspects } from 'aws-cdk-lib';